codingblocks/qit.cloud/README.md

 [Install Docker Desktop](https://docs.docker.com/install/#supported-platforms)

 ### If your system will not take Docker ###
 There is another way to do this, but it requres a few more step.
 You will need to download and install [Ruby](https://www.ruby-lang.org/en/downloads/) and [Postgre](https://www.postgresql.org/download/).
-At that point
-## TODO ##

 ### Running locally: